openmrs/openmrs-esm-patient-management/README.md

 Once the version bump is merged, go to GitHub and [draft a new release](https://github.com/openmrs/openmrs-esm-patient-management/releases/new).
-The tag should be prefixed with `v` (e.g., `v3.2.1`), while the release title should just be the version number (e.g., `3.2.1`).
+The tag should be prefixed with `v` (e.g., `v3.2.1`), while the release title should be the version number (e.g., `3.2.1`).
 The creation of the GitHub release will cause GitHub Actions to publish the packages, completing the release process.

 > Don't run `npm publish` or `yarn publish`.
 Use the above process.